 Centre for Research in Ethnic Relations

 The Centre for Research in Ethnic Relations (CRER) closed on 30th September 2011.
-These pages act as a record of the events hosted by the Centre and its staff.
+These pages act as a record of the activity of the Centre.
 Here can also be found links to CRER publications and to some of the current activities of the former staff of the Centre.

-Originally founded in Bristol in 1970, CRER was at the forefront of research into the experience of people from minority ethnic groups in the UK and Western Europe.
+CRER was originally founded at Bristol University in 1970, moved to Aston University in 1978 and to the University of Warwick in 1984.
+The Centre had six Directors: Michael Banton (1970-78), John Rex (1978-84), Robin Cohen (1984-90), Muuhammad Anwar (1990-93), Zig Layton-Hentry (1993-98) and Daniele Joly (1998-2011).
+CRER was at the forefront of research into the experience of people from minority ethnic groups in the UK and Western Europe.
 Its research agenda encompassed the processes of racial discrimination, issues of citizenship, political participation, cultural identity, refugees, ethnic mobilisation and nationalism.

 The Centre placed great emphasis on the dissemination of research findings, both to the academic community and the wider world.
 During the period of ESRC funding at Warwick (1984 to 1998) it produced a large number of pamphlets and monographs, most of which can be accessed on-line by clicking on 'publications'.